StatCan/egp-crn/docs/validation_errors.rst

 ------

 :Validation: Conflicting exit numbers.
-:Description: Attribute "exitnbr" must be identical or the default value for all road segments constituting a
+:Description: Attribute "exitnbr" must be identical or the default value or "None" for all road segments constituting a
     road element.

 .. figure:: /_static/figures/e00601.png